Air Transat Flight 236: Aircraft

-Incident
+Accident

 Flight 236 took off from Toronto at 00:52 (UTC) on Friday, August 24, 2001 (local time: 20:52 (ET) on Thursday, August 23), bound for Lisbon, Portugal, with 293 passengers and 13 crew on board.
 The flight was flown by Captain Robert Piché, who had 16,800 hours of flight experience (with 796 of them on the Airbus A330), and First Officer Dirk DeJager, who had 4,800 flight hours (including 386 hours on the Airbus A330).

 The aircraft was a two-year-old Airbus A330-243 registered as that had first flown on March 17, 1999, configured with 362 seats and placed in service by Air Transat on April 28, 1999.

 It was powered by two Rolls-Royce Trent 772B-60 engines each capable of delivering 71100 lbf thrust.
 Leaving the gate in Toronto, the aircraft had 46.9 t of fuel on board, 4.5 t more than required by regulations.

-At 04:38 UTC (almost four hours into the flight), the aircraft began to leak fuel through a fracture that had developed in a fuel line to the no. 2 (right) engine.
+At 04:38 UTC (almost four hours into the flight), the aircraft began to leak fuel through a fracture that had developed in a fuel line to the no. 2 (right) engine downstream of the fuel/oil heat exchanger.
 At 05:03 UTC, more than four hours into the flight, the pilots noticed low oil temperature and high oil pressure on engine no. 2.

 Although these readings were an indirect result of the fuel leak, the pilots had no reason to consider that as a cause.
 Consequently, Captain Piché suspected they were false warnings and shared that opinion with Air Transat maintenance control centre in Montreal, which advised them to monitor the situation.